quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC relies on a combined cryptographic and transport handshake to minimize connection establishment latency.
 QUIC uses the CRYPTO frame ({{frame-crypto}}) to transmit the cryptographic handshake.
-Version 0x00000001 of QUIC uses TLS as described in {{QUIC-TLS}}; a different QUIC version number could indicate that a different cryptographic handshake protocol is in use.
+The version of QUIC defined in this document is identified as 0x00000001 and uses TLS as described in {{QUIC-TLS}};
+a different QUIC version number could indicate that a different cryptographic handshake protocol is in use.

 QUIC provides reliable, ordered delivery of the cryptographic handshake data.
 QUIC packet protection is used to encrypt as much of the handshake